d32f123/openbsd-server-setup/README.md

 1. Creates nginx configuration and logs directories.
 2. Creates nginx configurations for domain.xxx and mail.domain.xxx

+### Stage 4 – nginx SSL setup

-3. Gets certificates via certbot
+1. Gets certificates via certbot
-4. Switches nginx configuration to use only secure versions of domains
+2. Switches nginx configuration to use only secure versions of domains